-Over the past several weeks, Veracode Director of Marketing Fergal Glynn has been authoring a series on application security for security news blog Threatpost.
+Over the past several weeks, CA Veracode Director of Marketing Fergal Glynn has been authoring a series on application security for security news blog Threatpost.
 Titled “A CISO’s Guide to Application security,” the five-part series focuses on defining application security, outlining the elements of a comprehensive appsec program, educating about application and software related risks, determining the true cost of a data breach, and providing recommendations to CISOs for managing enterprise-level appsec.
 Now that the series has come to a conclusion we have highlighted each post below along with links to the full articles.